 I’m definitely not mad that this remake exists.
 However, I can’t help but feel disappointed because this is animated rather than a live action version.
 I’d just have loved seeing the real Charlize Theron dressed up as Morticia Addams.
 I’d simply have absolutely loved it!

-Seeing the strangeness of the Addams family has reminded me of the almost equally strange main family in the Hotel Transylvania movies.
+Lastly, seeing the strangeness of the Addams family has reminded me of the almost equally strange main family in the Hotel Transylvania movies.
+Anyone else?

 Nick Kroll, Aimee Garcia, Finn Wolfhard, Scott Underwood, Bette Midler and Elsie Fisher also star.